loomble/loomble.github.io/pages/guidelines/index.md

 When in doubt, ask for a second opinion.
 Perceived conflicts of interest are important to address; as a leader, act to ensure that decisions are credible even if they must occasionally be unpopular, difficult or favorable to the interests of one group over another.

-This Code is not exhaustive or complete, nor is it a rulebook; it serves to express our common goals and sentiments about our community.
+This guide is not exhaustive or complete, nor is it a rulebook; it serves to express our common goals and sentiments about our community.
 We expect it to be followed in spirit as much as in the letter.

 ### Source Materials